gragland/chatgpt-chrome-extension/README.md

 npm install
 ```

+Copy `.env-example` into a new file named `.env` and get the value of your ChatGPT session token by following the [instructions here](https://github.com/transitive-bullshit/chatgpt-api#session-tokens).
+Then add that value to your `.env` file.

-Run the server, so the extension can communicate with ChatGPT.
-This uses [chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) and headless Chrome, but we can hopefully remove the need for this in the future.
+Run the server so the extension can communicate with ChatGPT.

 ```bash
 node server.js